 This is a non-exhaustive list of factors that may cause a truck accident.
 No matter how the accident occurred, you can contact Ben Crump Law, PLLC right away.
 We may help you understand your rights and discuss what next steps you can take.

-For a free legal consultation with a truck accident lawyer serving Sunrise, call 800-630-9229
+For a free legal consultation with a truck accidents lawyer serving Sunrise, call 800-630-9229

 Liability in Truck Accidents